daniel-enqz/ruby-corners-100/confident_ruby/README.md

 For intsance, lets take a look at the next example which actually looks everwhelming, its not ordered.....🤔
 ![Screenshot 2023-05-05 at 18 02 24](https://user-images.githubusercontent.com/72522628/236586862-eb9a587f-8b8b-4608-94de-1b99442b3fa2.jpg)

-## So how do we can create readble code and as tell a story with our methods?
+## So how can we create readable code and tell a story with our methods?

 > Let's start by defining "Performing the work", which is basically the core of every method.